 antenna RF chain

-sequence of microwave components (ortho-mode transducers, polarisers, transformers as well as filters) inserted between an antenna input port or a BFN output port and a corresponding individual radiating element
+sequence of microwave components inserted between an antenna input port or a BFN output port and a corresponding individual radiating element

+Examples of microwave components are: ortho-mode transducers, polarisers, transformers as well as filters.

 antenna support structure

-part of an antenna having no electrical function, which can however impact its electrical performances of the antenna, either directly (due to scattering) or indirectly (e.g. due to induced thermo-elastic deformations)
+part of an antenna having no electrical function, which can however impact its electrical performances, either directly due to scattering or indirectly

+Example of indirect effect is induced thermo-elastic deformations.

 array antenna

-antenna composed by a number of, possibly different, elements that radiate RF signals directly into free space operating in combination, i.e. such that all or a part of them radiate the same signals
+antenna composed by a number of, possibly different, elements that radiate RF signals directly into free space operating in combination, such that all or a part of them radiate the same signals

 array-fed reflector antenna

-antenna composed by a (feed) array, which can include or not a beam forming network, and one or more optical elements (reflectors and lenses)
+antenna composed by a feed array, which can include or not a beam forming network, and one or more optical elements like reflectors and lenses

+battery bus

+primary power bus directly connected to the battery

+Battery bus is sometimes called unregulated bus (although the battery charge is regulated).

 beam forming network (BFN)

-wave-guiding structure composed a chain of microwave components and devices (lines, phase shifters, couplers, loads) aimed at distributing the RF power injected at the input ports to a number of output ports; in a transmitting antenna the RF power injected from the transmitter is routed to the radiating elements, in a receiving antenna the RF power coming from the radiating elements is routed to the antenna ports connected to the receiver
+wave-guiding structure composed a chain of microwave components and devices aimed at distributing the RF power injected at the input ports to a number of output ports; in a transmitting antenna the RF power injected from the transmitter is routed to the radiating elements, in a receiving antenna the RF power coming from the radiating elements is routed to the antenna ports connected to the receiver

+Examples of microwave components and devices are lines, phase shifters, couplers, loads.

 conducted emission (CE)

 desired or undesired electromagnetic energy that is propagated along a conductor